Eamonbaloun/PC-Beginners-Guide/README.md

 ## Fans

 When choosing PC fans, I consider quality, performance, and noise.
 I have a couple of favorites based on your budget.
 If I want the best, it's **Noctua** all the time.
 Their fans, such as the NF-A12x25 and NF-A14, are extremely quiet, provide excellent airflow, and last forever.
 That being said, if you don't like Noctua's colors or want RGB, I recommend **be quiet!**.
-Their Silent Wings, Pure Wings and Light Wings (RGB) series look wonderful, run quietly, and provide reliable performance.
+Their Silent Wings, Pure Wings, and Light Wings (RGB) series look wonderful, run quietly, and provide reliable performance.
 If I want to stay inside a budget, **Arctic** fans like the P12 and P14 provide surprisingly effective cooling for the price.
 No matter what I'm building, one of these brands is typically a good fit.